General guidance:

 Step 2.
 Identify the Scope of Individual Risk

 Ideally, individuals would self-identify to the occupational health provider that they have one or more of these conditions.
-The OEM practitioners should then assess the severity or the degree of control of the disease in that worker as it is likely that this affects the risk5
+The OEM practitioners should then assess the severity or the degree of control of the disease in that worker as it is likely that this affects the risk

 Step 3.
 Recommend Protective Work Practices and Work Restrictions